HassanAmeer/portfolio/README.md

 # Portfolio

+public and private access featurees with security and admin panel also cv options and skills are represented in different ways

 ## for freelancer

-public and private access featurees with security and admin panel also cv options and skills are presented in different ways
+dowload and modiefied for own easy to read a code and changes